 |International:||+44 1273 877974|

-Artificial Intelligence Technologies, biomedical ventures, Complex adaptive systems and networks, Design Creativity and Innovation, Entrepreneurship, Food Allergy, Global health, Health Entrepreneurship, Health systems, health technologies, Healthcare Policy, Heart disease, ICT and Digital Technologies, Medical Devices, organization studies, public policy, relational sociology, Science And Technology Studies, Sociology and History of Technology, Sociology of Work and Organization, Technology entrepreneurship
+Artificial Intelligence, Complex adaptive systems and networks, Design Creativity and Innovation, Entrepreneurship, ethnography, Health Entrepreneurship, health technologies, nonprofit organization (NPO), organization studies, public policy, Science And Technology Studies, Social Innovation and Sustainability, Sociology of Work and Organization

 |download vCarddownload vCard to your mobile|

 I study the multiple interactions of work, technology, organization, and policy to solve societal challenges, mostly in health contexts.

 Current position and affiliations.
 I am a Senior Lecturer in Entrepreneurship and Organization Studies.
 I joined the University of Sussex in May 2003 and now based in the School of Business Management and Economics (BMEc) where I have joint affiliation to the department of Business and Management (B&M) and the Science and Technology Policy Research Unit (SPRU).
 I am also a member of the Centre for Global Health Policy.